YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 - `Cons (1,Y)` --- An unknown list.
 - `Cons (X,Y)` --- An unknown member as well as an unknown list.

-To type such a list, the ground type is inadequate, for it only allows logic variables represent unknown members, but not unknown lists.
-For instance, if the list members are supposed to have type `int`, we can assign `int MyList.ground` to all concrete lists, and type `int Logic.logic ground` to all lists where logic variables only represent unknown members, provided the type definition:
+To type such a relational list, the ground type is inadequate, for it only allows logic variables to represent unknown members, but not unknown lists.
+For instance, if the list members are supposed to have type `int`, we can assign `int MyList.ground` to all concrete lists, and assign type `int Logic.logic ground` to all lists where logic variables only represent unknown members, provided the type definition:
 ```
 module Logic = struct
   type 'a logic = Value of 'a | Var of var_id
 end;;
 ```
+where `var_id` is the type used for distinguishing logic variables, be it string or integer.

 degree of abstraction.
 where `X` assumes the type of the list member and `Y` assumes the type of the list itself.